Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrStorageClassification.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrStorageClassification** cmdlet gets storage classifications in Azure Site Recovery.
+The **Get-AzureRmRecoveryServicesAsrStorageClassification** cmdlet gets details of the discovered ASR storage classifications in the Recovery Services vault.

 ## EXAMPLES